lukemorton/tarnish/README.md

 > Your silverware needs a polish.

-A framework for a new generation.
+An example application for a new generation.

 Highly opinionated.